 Prior to your bid, you are deemed to have thoroughly examined the lots in terms of their nature, authenticity and condition.

-Sylvie's wine experts inspect all wines offered for sale thoroughly and describe the wines as accurately as possible.
 When buying old wines, you should be aware that wines age in different ways.
 Ageing affects the level of filling and the appearance of the bottle.
 Sylvie's records the changes since bottling as accurately as possible.
-Details that influence the value are taken into account.
+Details that influence the value are taken into account, notwithstanding that you stay responsible for your own research.

 Despite Sylvie's best efforts to produce a perfect catalogue for each auction, errors may occur.
-It is up to you to determine whether or not there are any imperfections, and Sylvie's gives you the opportunity to do so.
-There are many photos in the catalogue and if you wish, Sylvie's can provide you with extra photos.
+They are no ground for compensation.
+It is up to you to determine whether or not there are any imperfections, and Sylvie's gives you the opportunity to do so: there are many photos in the catalogue and if you wish, Sylvie's can provide you with extra photos.
 Up to 10 photos can be requested free of charge.
 You can request a quote if you wish to receive more photos.

-The wines are in an air-conditioned showroom.
+The wines at auction are kept in an air-conditioned showroom.
 You are welcome to view the wines as soon as the catalogue has been published.
 The catalogue will be published online no later than 10 days prior to an auction.
 Sylvie's is open 6 days a week and you may come in without an appointment.
+An exception on this rule are wines that are to be sold under bond.
+They are stored in a secured area in the Port of Antwerp and can only be seen on pictures before the sale.

 As a bidder you acknowledge by your participation in the auction that you are aware that there is no right of recourse with regard to the wines.
 Your bids are unconditional and irrevocable.

 Sylvie's represents the interests of buyers and sellers.
 A price is usually agreed with the seller below which the wine may not be sold at the auction.
-This price is not mentioned in the catalogue.
+This price, the reserve price, is not mentioned in the catalogue.

 The reserve price will never exceed the low estimate.